5 Star-studded Activities for Advanced ESL Students

-Too often, the quantity of English speaking time is given priority over the quality of the speaking time.
+Too often, the quantity of ESL students talking is given priority over the quality of the speaking time.
+While it’s important to get your ESL students talking, it’s even more important to get them talking well.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)